rcl-ssl/docs/workloads/vmss.md

 ---
-title: Virtual Machine Scale Sets
+title: Virtual Machine Scale Set
 description: Using RCL SSL to automatically create, install and renew a SSL/TLS certificates in an Azure Virtual Machine Scale Set
 parent: Workloads
 nav_order: 2